-experiments production/application-sfbay/calibration/experiment_counts_calibration.yml benchmark Location of the benchmark file (production/applicaion-sfbay/calibration/benchmark.csv) num_iters Number of SigOpt iterations to be conducted (in series). experiment_id If an experimentID has already been defined, add it here to continue an experiment or put "None" to start a new experiment. run type Can be local or remote
+experiments production/application-sfbay/calibration/experiment_counts_calibration.yml benchmark Location sfbay/calibra of tion/ben the chmark. benchmark csv) file (production/applicaionnum_iters Number of SigOpt iterations to be conducted (in series).). experiment_id If an experimentID has already been defined, add it here to continue an experiment or put

+[&]quot;None" to start a new experiment.